 Residential Communities

-Focused on student success, living in a residential college offers residents the opportunity to engage in a wide variety of programs and events with particular emphasis on student belonging and cultural exploration, intellectual engagement, community living, campus connections, and personal development.
+Focused on student success, living in a residential college offers residents the opportunity to engage in a wide variety of programs and events with particular emphasis on intellectual engagement, community living, campus connections, and personal development.

 Housing & Residential Life offers on-campus housing in four residential colleges as well as Lakeside Village and the University Village for over 4,000 University of Miami undergraduate students.
 All non-local first-year students are required to live in university housing for two academic semesters, as long as space is available, with the exception of those who live with their parents or guardians within Dade or Broward counties.